-- Build a Website with WordPress: To build a website, I typically direct people to use WordPress.
+- Build a Website with WordPress on SiteGround: To build a website, I typically direct people to use WordPress, a free, open-source platform.
 If you’re starting from scratch, you’ll need to set up your domain (i.e. www.mywebsite.com) and hosting.
-A company like Bluehost can help you with both.
-If you already have a domain, install WordPress, then start building from there.
+A company like SiteGround can help you with both, then you’ll install WordPress.
+If you already have a domain and hosting with another provider, install WordPress, then start building from there.

 - Squarespace: If you don’t feel up to the task of building a website with WordPress, Squarespace can handle your hosting and has easy to use templates.

 - Wix: Free, basic websites; great if you’re just starting out.

 - Mailchimp: Email marketing (FREE for up to 2,000 subscribers)

 Printing and On-Demand Products

 It always depends on a few factors like quantity and how quickly you need it.
 I use these printers most frequently:

 Art Prints and On-Demand Printed Products etc.